Ada Fisher: Political views

 Fisher did not support open borders for reasons of national security, nor did she support illegal immigration to the United States or language accommodations for driver's licenses for those who do not speak English.
 She called President Bush's guest worker proposals "amnesty" that will depress wages for Americans: "It is not correct to say undocumented workers do jobs, which Americans won't do.
 If these jobs were required to pay minimum wages there are thousands of out of work people who would be glad to fill them.
 It should not be lost on the American public that the number of unskilled Americans out of work approximates the number of illegal residents in this country.
 Exploiting illegal residents ultimately depresses wages for everyone."
 Fisher continued, "As a black woman, I will never support any provision to relax borders with Mexico when we keep turning Haitians away and sending them back to situations we know are equally bad if not worst... granddaughter of a free African boy who was made a slave on reaching these shores and granddaughter of his Seminole Indian wife, I am mad that my peoples were stripped of our cultures and languages to improve this nation and now see others advance with minimum standards set for their citizenship as they become our new underclass."

 To stem illegal immigration, Fisher proposed random checks on companies known to hire illegal workers, fines and penalties for companies found guilty, deportation of illegal workers, adoption of tamper-proof photo visas for non-citizens entering the United States.
 She believed money sent to Mexico to compensate Social Security taxes paid by illegal workers (the Social Security Totalization Agreement) should instead be given to states whose social services are strapped from illegal immigration, and the United States should commence oil drilling in Mexico, helping Mexicans find jobs and business profits while helping to solve the United States' energy needs.
 Fisher also believed national standards for driver's licenses should be invoked, as well as voter identification cards.

 In August 2008, she emailed a link to a YouTube video of rearranged clips of President Barack Obama "indulging the darkest conspiracy theories about himself."
 She wrote "This tape should be investigated and verified.
 I am not an expert on tapes but if this isn't doctored we have a constitutional issue of humongous proportions to deal with."

 Personal life and death

-She never married but adopted two sons, who are now adults.
-She died on October 7, 2022, two weeks before her 75th birthday.
+Fisher never married but adopted two sons, who are now adults.
+She died on October 7, 2022, at age 74.